-Valve Allegedly Cracking Down on Sexual Content, Nudity In Video Games Hosted By Steam
+Valve Allegedly Cracking Down On Sexual Content, Nudity In Video Games Hosted By Steam

-The king of the digital distribution castle, Valve’s Steam platform, has taken a decidedly puritanical turn this past week as Kotaku reports several game studios coming forward, written warnings and threats of delisting in hand.
+The king of the digital distribution castle, Valve’s Steam platform, has taken a decidedly puritanical turn this past week as Kotaku reports several game studios coming forward with written warnings and threats of delisting in hand.

 Delisting a game from Steam can very obviously be disastrous for many developers, great and small.
-Lupiesoft, creators of the sexy-yet-charming Mutiny!!, claim that 80% of their revenue is garnered from sales on the Steam platform and that the threat of censorship and removal from the store for their content could be disastrous for them and their upcoming project due in late 2018.
-Lupiesoft says that Steam has decided to pull their title at some in time within the next two weeks due to ‘reports of pornographic content’ despite the game having passed all QA tests when first placed on the store and the game itself not violating the Steam submission standards on the matter.
+Lupiesoft, creators of the sexy-yet-charming Mutiny!!, claim that 80 percent of their revenue is garnered from sales on the Steam platform and that the threat of censorship and removal from the store for their content could be disastrous for them and their upcoming project due in late 2018.
+Lupiesoft says that Steam has decided to pull their title at some in time within the next two weeks due to “reports of pornographic content” despite the game having passed all QA tests when first placed in the store, and the game itself not violating the Steam submission standards on the matter.

 We've just received some troubling news today that @steam_games has decided to pull down our titled "Mutiny!!" within 2 weeks for 'reports of pornographic content'.
 Now those of you who know @Lupiesoft know that we don't put that on Steam, or advertise that content on Steam.